MorphSeek: Fine-grained Latent Representation-Level Policy Optimization for Deformable Image Registration: Method

 which updates the encoder parameters $\boldsymbol{\theta}_E$ through the gradient of $\log \pi$, increasing the sampling probability of high-reward trajectories.

 In parallel, we compute a supervised soft-Dice loss using differentiable warping:

 Note that $\mathcal{L}_{\text{Dice}}$ is computed with soft labels via trilinear interpolation to ensure differentiability, whereas the reward in $\mathcal{L}_{\text{policy}}$ does not backpropagate gradients and is computed with hard labels to more faithfully reflect the task metric.
+While $\mathcal{L}_{\text{Dice}}$ supplies one deterministic overlap signal, $\mathcal{L}_{\text{policy}}$ ranks $J$ sampled hypotheses at each of $T$ refinement steps for the same labeled pair.
+Each pair therefore yields $T\times J$ relative supervision events, which helps explain MorphSeek's label-efficiency gains.

-To prevent catastrophic forgetting of the representations learned during warm-up and to maintain smooth and physically plausible deformations, we retain the warm-up objective as a regularizer.
+To prevent catastrophic forgetting of the representations learned during warm-up and to maintain smooth and physically plausible deformations, we retain the warm-up objective as a regularizer during GRPO.
+Beyond stabilization, $\mathcal{L}_{\text{warm}}$ acts as an anatomy-preserving prior that keeps optimization close to the warm-up manifold, reducing reward hacking and implausible but numerically favorable deformations.
 It is computed through Eqs.~\ref{z} and \ref{warmup} rather than sample averaging.
 The overall loss for GRPO fine-tuning is\footnote{The encoder parameterizes a Gaussian distribution $\mathcal{N}(\boldsymbol{\mu}, \boldsymbol{\sigma}^2)$ in both stages.
 During warm-up, we regularize it toward $\mathcal{N}(\mathbf{0}, \mathbf{I})$ via the KL term in Eq.~\ref{warmup}.
 In GRPO fine-tuning, this same KL divergence (evaluated with $\tau=0$ as in warm-up) is retained to maintain a fixed-prior trust region.}

 Unlike PPO/TRPO which bound consecutive policy ratios, we adopt a fixed-prior trust region by penalizing $\mathrm{KL}(\pi_{\boldsymbol{\theta}_E}\,\|\,\mathcal N(0,\mathbf{I}))$ with a target-KL schedule.
 Warm-up already puts $\pi_{\boldsymbol{\theta}_{E0}}$ near $\mathcal N(0,\mathbf{I})$, so keeping this KL small bounds the drift to the warm-up policy while remaining critic-free and ratio-free in high-dimensional latents.